BIGBEASTISHANK/BBeast-Discord-Bot/README.md

 # Discord Bot in C++

 ## Overview
-This Discord bot, developed in C++, is designed to provide various functionalities within Discord servers.
-Whether it's moderation, entertainment, or utility, this bot aims to enhance the Discord experience for users.
-This bot is way smaller in size than the other bots I created, but it's one of a kind.
+This is very basic Discord Bot.
+The main motive of this bot (in C++) to exist is to provide with what is possible with discord bots in different language.

 > [!Note]
 > Install [d++](https://dpp.dev/) library for this bot.
 Use make file to compile bot.